Celularity (NASDAQ:CELU) Shares Gap Up to $4.48

-Celularity Inc (NASDAQ:CELU) gapped up before the market opened on Tuesday .
+Celularity Inc (NASDAQ:CELU)’s share price gapped up prior to trading on Tuesday .
 The stock had previously closed at $4.48, but opened at $4.59.
-Celularity shares last traded at $4.59, with a volume of 53 shares changing hands.
+Celularity shares last traded at $4.59, with a volume of 53 shares traded.

-Several equities analysts have weighed in on the company.
-Truist Financial assumed coverage on Celularity in a report on Tuesday, October 19th.
-They set a “buy” rating and a $12.00 price objective for the company.
-Morgan Stanley assumed coverage on Celularity in a report on Wednesday, November 24th.
-They set an “equal weight” rating and a $9.00 price objective for the company.
-Finally, Zacks Investment Research upgraded Celularity from a “hold” rating to a “buy” rating and set a $5.50 target price on the stock in a research report on Wednesday, December 29th.
+A number of equities analysts have recently commented on CELU shares.
+Morgan Stanley started coverage on Celularity in a report on Wednesday, November 24th.
+They issued an “equal weight” rating and a $9.00 price target for the company.
+Truist Financial started coverage on Celularity in a report on Tuesday, October 19th.
+They issued a “buy” rating and a $12.00 price target for the company.
+Finally, Zacks Investment Research raised Celularity from a “hold” rating to a “buy” rating and set a $5.50 price target for the company in a report on Wednesday, December 29th.

-Several institutional investors have recently bought and sold shares of CELU.
-Geode Capital Management LLC bought a new stake in Celularity during the third quarter valued at $471,000.
-Morgan Stanley bought a new stake in Celularity during the third quarter valued at $361,000.
-Verition Fund Management LLC bought a new stake in Celularity during the third quarter valued at $354,000.
-Lombard Odier Asset Management USA Corp bought a new stake in Celularity during the third quarter valued at $283,000.
-Finally, BlackRock Inc. bought a new stake in Celularity during the third quarter valued at $179,000.
-0.96% of the stock is owned by hedge funds and other institutional investors.
+A number of large investors have recently bought and sold shares of CELU.
+Marshall Wace LLP purchased a new stake in Celularity during the third quarter valued at about $87,000.
+Penserra Capital Management LLC purchased a new stake in Celularity during the third quarter valued at about $88,000.
+Millennium Management LLC purchased a new stake in Celularity during the third quarter valued at about $109,000.
+Caption Management LLC purchased a new stake in Celularity during the third quarter valued at about $142,000.
+Finally, BlackRock Inc. purchased a new stake in Celularity during the third quarter valued at about $179,000.
+0.96% of the stock is owned by institutional investors.

 About Celularity (NASDAQ:CELU)